Signs Of Concerta (Methylphenidate) Abuse

 Addiction to Concerta happens relatively quickly.
 Because Concerta causes a quick release of dopamine in the brain, the user experiences a sense of euphoria, a higher energy level, and better focus and concentration.
 They often desire to relive this high, which leads to repeated abuse.
 Continued abuse changes the user’s brain, increasing their dependence on the drug.

 A person who is addicted to Concerta will experience withdrawal if they quit taking the drug.
-Withdrawal symptoms can be severe and the user will begin craving the drug, which often leads to relapse.
+Withdrawal symptoms can be severe and uncomfortable, and the user will begin craving the drug, which often leads to relapse.

 Certain behaviors are indicative of a Concerta addiction, including: